-IS ACUPUNCTURE COVERED BY HEALTH INSURANCE?
+IS ACUPUNCTURE COVERED BY HEALTH INSURANCE OR MEDICARE?
 Call your insurance provider to inquire about your out-of-network acupuncture benefits.
-Currently, there are very few insurance plans that cover acupuncture, if yours does, it may be for a very specific ailment(s).
-With most policies, acupuncture treatments are eligible for reimbursement from a flexible spending account (FSA) or a medical health savings account (HSA), we will happily work with you to create the proper invoices for you to submit.
+Currently, there are very few insurance plans that cover acupuncture.
+If your plan does, it may be for a very specific ailment(s), with some policies, acupuncture treatments are eligible for reimbursement and we will happily work with you to create the proper invoices for you to submit.
+If you have a flexible spending account (FSA) or a medical health savings account (HSA) that gives you a "debit" card to access your funds, acupuncture is an acceptable way to use those funds, and we can process payment just like a credit card.

 HOW MUCH DOES IT COST?
 Because you are unique, there is no easy way to give an exact amount.
 When you schedule a consultation, Dr. Tricia will use her 10+ years of experience to determine a custom treatment plan for you.

 HOW MANY TREATMENTS WILL I NEED?
 The number of treatments needed differs from person to person.
 When you come in for a consultation, Dr. Tricia will devise a custom treatment plan that is appropriate for why you are coming in.
 For complex or long-standing conditions, two or three treatments a week for several months may be recommended.
 For acute problems, typically fewer visits are required, one to two treatments for a few weeks until the problem resolves, but it all depends on how your body responds.
 On very rare occasions, a ‘miracle’ is performed after only one session, but most treatment plans require more for lasting results.
 The ultimate goal is to get you feeling better, and back to the activities you love.
 Most people enjoy receiving acupuncture treatments, so they will continue scheduling "maintenance" appointments even after their original complaint has been resolved.